Examining the interrelationships between our food choices, our environment and our health.

 There is substantial evidence linking agricultural production and environmental degradation.
 Growing public awareness of various environmental issues such as global warming, toxic residues in food, and biodiversity loss has brought about a call for sustainable food production practices.
 Against a backdrop of an increasing world population, a key issue in future food supply is that, even in well-endowed areas, there are limits to the impact that the natural and human systems of the environment can tolerate.
 Thus, daily food choices by large segments of the population can ultimately result in an effect on the environment and may have public health consequences.
 Moreover, it has been suggested that global climate change will alter agricultural productivity across wide geographic areas, decreasing food security and resulting in changes in population food patterns.

 The first Environmental Nutrition doctorate project was completed in 2006 on the natural resource requirements of dietary choices in California.
 There are many Environmental Nutrition topics that could be covered through doctoral studies.
 The program could incorporate natural and environmental sciences, nutrition and/or epidemiology.
 Students could study for a DrPH or a PhD and be based in the School of Public Health and/or the Department of Earth and Biological Sciences.
-Interested applications should contact Professor Joan Sabaté: email@example.com.
+If you are interested, please contact Dr. Sujatha Rajaram: email@example.com.

 How to apply